WillCollier/scikit_learn/README.md

 # scikit_learn
 Learning how to use Scikit-learn for a variety of tasks.

-Here is a list of each file, and what each does.
+Here is a list detailing what is contained within each file.
+Each file is also commented to aid understadning.

 KNN.py: